The World’s Top 10 Epic Hiking Trails

 GR 20 Trial–Corsica, France

-There are some crystal clear pools along the way of GR20 where visitors can take a dip on a hot summer day.
-Corsica’s highest mountain, Monte Cinto, with spectacular views, is also present along the track.
+There are some crystal clear pools along the way of GR20 where visitors can dip on a hot summer day.
+Corsica's highest mountain, Monte Cinto, has spectacular views and is also along the track.

 Milford Track, New Zealand

 New Zealand's most famous walk, the Milford Track, is the finest walk in the world and one of the most epic tourist destinations.

 The 53-kilometer-long Milford Track begins at Lake Te Anau, which takes in some of the most beautiful scenery of pristine lakes, white glaciers, scenic meadows, suspension bridges, sky-scraping mountain peaks, and enormous valley views.
 Over five days, countless waterfalls will welcome you and let you feel the misty breath of Sutherland Falls, New Zealand's highest waterfall.